JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

 A minimal Kotlin custom scripting project contains two parts:

-* _Script definition_ - a set of parameters and configurations that define the script type.
-It includes the file extension and location, compilation parameters, and so on.
+* _Script definition_ – a set of parameters and configurations that define the script type.
+It includes the file extension and location, compilation parameters, and other aspects.
-* _Scripting host_ - an application or component that handles script execution.
+* _Scripting host_ – an application or component that handles script execution.

 So, you'll need a Kotlin/JVM Gradle project with two modules.